ian-walther/education/README.md

 Bootstrap was used as the front end component library for purposes of simplicty; if the app were to be implemented with a Javascript framework, things would be quite different.
 Furthermore, JQuery was used heavily in the application because it was in scope due to Bootstrap's dependency on it.
-If the application were to become more complex, a Javascript library such as Angular or React would make much more sense.
+If the application were to become more complex, a Javascript library such as Angular or React would make more sense.